 The most commonly mentioned risk factors for local/nodal recurrence comprise low histopathological differentiation, tumor diameter exceeding 20 mm, location on the cheek or ear, perineural invasion (PNI), and immunosuppression [5, 11, 12].
 Tumors manifesting these characteristics are classified as "high-risk cSCC".
-However, there are still many controversies, for example, regarding tumor diameter - according to the National Comprehensive Cancer Network® (NCCN) 2.2019, for tumors located in the intermediate-risk area (skin of the head and neck excluding the ears, temples, eyes, nose, lips, chin), the factor is a size \geq 10 mm, while for tumors in the high-risk area (ears, temples, eyes, nose, lips, chin), any size [13].
+However, there are still many controversies, for example, regarding tumor diameter - according to the the National Network® Comprehensive Cancer (NCCN) 2.2019, for tumors located in the intermediate-risk area (skin of the head and neck excluding the ears, temples, eyes, nose, lips, chin), the factor is a size $\geq 10$ mm, while for tumors in the high-risk area (ears, temples, eyes, nose, lips, chin), any size [13].
 The association with immunosuppression remains contentious.
 Two comprehensive meta-analyses did not indicate that this variable affects the risk of local recurrence [14, 15].